 This page is designed to help you analyze the financial position of your organization.
-Generally nonprofits will fall into three categories:
+Your nonprofit organization may falls into one of three categories:

 - Able to maintain operations as an essential service.
 May be experiencing new or rising needs.
 Can perform on grants and contracts and may be able to solicit emergency funds.

-- Able to maintain some programs or services but cannot return to normal operations until social distancing guidelines are no longer in effect.
+- Able to maintain some programs or services but cannot return to normal operations for the time being.

-Before you apply for government programs, appeal to your funders and donors, or brief your board, make sure you know the answers to these questions:
+Before you apply for government programs, appeal to your funders and donors, or brief your board, you'll want to answers these questions:

 - What are your fixed expenses, minimum variable costs, and current accounts payable?